mozilla/glean/docs/user/debugging/android.md

 >   --es debugViewTag test-metrics-ping
 > ```

-### Glean Log messages
+### Glean SDK Log messages

-When running a Glean-powered app in the Android emulator or on a device connected to your computer via cable, there are several ways to read the log output.
+When running a Glean SDK-powered app in the Android emulator or on a device connected to your computer via cable, there are several ways to read the log output.

 #### Android Studio